BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - LSP MUST validate the request fields.
 LSP MUST return a `-32602` error in case of an invalid request field.
   - `%invalid_property%` MUST be one of the fields in the request body.
 MUST use `.` to separate nested fields.
-  - Example: `{ "property": "open.announce", "message": "Not a boolean" }`.
+  - Example: `{ "property": "open.announceChannel", "message": "Not a boolean" }`.

-- LSP MUST validate the `coupon_code` field and return an error if the coupon is invalid.
+- LSP MUST validate the `token` field and return an error if the token is invalid.

-> **Rationale coupon_code validation** The client should be informed if the coupon code is invalid.
-Ignoring the invalid code and creating an invoice without the discount is not good UX.
-Ignoring the invalid code will also NOT prevent anybody bruteforcing the coupon code because the client will still detect if the LSP has given a discount.
+> **Rationale token validation** The client should be informed if the token code is invalid.
+Ignoring the invalid token and creating an invoice without the potentially discount or other side effect is not good UX.
+Ignoring the invalid token will also NOT prevent anybody bruteforcing the token because the client will still detect if the LSP has given a discount.

 - LSP MAY reject a client by it's node_id or IP.
 In this case, the LSP MUST return a `1001` error.
   - %human_message% MAY simply be "Client rejected".